AutodeskAILab/Fusion360GalleryDataset/tools/assembly2cad/README.md

 # assembly2cad
 ![assembly2cad](resources/assembly2cad.gif)

-assembly2cad construction demostrates how to construct an f3d model using medatada information comming from a json file (`assembly.json`) and also using 3d model files in smt format.Please have in mind that your metadata and your smt files must be located under assembly_data directory.
+assembly2cad construction demostrates how to construct an f3d model using medatada information comming from a json file (`assembly.json`) and also using 3d model files in smt format.Please have in mind that your metadata and your smt files must be located under assembly_data/ directory.

 ## Running
 assembly2cad runs in Fusion 360 as a script with the following steps.